wdalryah/wdalryah/README.md

 - 👋
-- I am a data architect, data engineer, ai builder, Software Engineer, interested in Data Engineering, and AI.
+- I am a data and  AI architect, data engineer, AI builder, Software Engineer, interested in Data Engineering, and AI.
 - I’m currently working as a Lead data engineer,  design and building modern data and ai systems.
 - I am building Flamingo, a complete data analytics platform
 - I’m looking to collaborate on open sources or proprietry projects